Simplexity-Development/SimplePrefixes/README.md

 A plugin aiming to allow for simple player-selected prefixes that can be used in chat!

-> **Note**
->
-> This plugin is still currently under development.
-You may compile and use this plugin if you wish,
-> but it is very likely to change and break existing versions during development.
->
-> Documentation is made for existing versions, more for our sake.

 # Requirements

 - Paper-based Server (ie: [PurpurMC](https://purpurmc.org/))